effiong-okon/soc-home-lab/README.md

 | sort -_time
 ```

-What I found: EventCode 4104 captured the decoded content of the encoded command — Splunk saw straight through the Base64 encoding and logged what the command actually did.
+What I found: EventCode 4104 captured the decoded content of the encoded command, Splunk saw straight through the Base64 encoding, and logged what the command actually did.
 This is why Script Block Logging is one of the most powerful Windows security features for defenders.

 ![PowerShell ScriptBlockText Null Before Fix](screenshots/phase-6-attack-simulation/18%20Splunk%20showing%20EventCode%204104%20PowerShell%20Script%20Block%20events%20%E2%80%94%20ScriptBlockText%20field%20null%20before%20fix%20%E2%80%94%20MITRE%20T1059.001.jpg)